rakshitkoyani/Product-design-landingpage/README.md

 ## What I have learnt in this project

-I learn how to make responsive website using flex-wrap. and also aligning different components.
+I learn how to make responsive website using flex-wrap and media query. and also aligning different components.

 ## Honest Time to finish the project